psalaets/line-length/index.md

 # {{title}}

-This bookmarklet analyzes text line lengths within an element.
+This bookmarklet analyzes the lengths of lines of text within a dom element.

 ## Install